Skip to content

 Climbing Skins - The Rundown

-Climbing skins are an often neglected aspect of backcountry skiing equipment even though we spend the vast majority of our time in the backcountry using them to go uphill.
-Skins are simple yet complicated equipment.
+Climbing skins are an often neglected aspect of backcountry skiing equipment.
+Yet we spend the vast majority of our time going uphill on the skintrack.
 Made of nylon, mohair or often a mix of both, they are meant to offer the best balance of glide and grip on the uptrack.
 Curious to learn more about skis and how to optimize your equipment to ski uphill?
 Here’s the rundown on climbing skins.

 What is mohair?